robkam/MW-Scripts/README.md

 * .js pages = javascript
 * Module pages = scribunto

-Edit pcmwrite.ini to suit, then do ```python pcmwrite.py``` to read the CSV file.
-It will alter any mismatched page content models and write a log file of those changes.
+Edit pcmwrite.ini to suit, then do ```python pcmwrite.py```.
+It will read the CSV file and alter any mismatched page content models, and write a log file of those changes.

 ### pcmread.py